Privacy Notices

 • Your opinions and decisions about your contact with our services.

-• Records of your contacts with our services
+• Records of your contact with our services

 • Diagnosis and/or the problems that you are experiencing with your health